TimboKZ/discord-spoiler-bot/README.md

 $ node index.js
 ```

 Now you should be able to send messages of the format `<topic>:spoiler:<content>` to create spoiler GIFs.
+Read sections below to see how you can change the format of spoiler messages.

 # Advanced configuration